 8. Bang for your buck.
 Giving to United Way is the most powerful way to give back to your LOCAL community.
 Instead of supporting a single cause or issue, a gift to United Way improves the conditions of our entire community.
 Your money also stays in your own backyard.
 The money you donate to United Way supports local people and programs.
 Dollars raised in our community, stay in our community to help build a better place for us all to live, work, and raise our families.

 6. Affordable.
-It’s a personal and voluntary decision for each donor to make but you would be amazed at how sharing an hour of pay per month or even $1 per pay period can make a big difference in someone’s life.
+It’s a personal decision for each donor to make but you would be amazed at how sharing an hour of pay per month or even $1 per pay period can make a big difference in someone’s life.
 Every dollar, every gift, adds up to create real and lasting change.

 5. It’s good for you!
 Many studies show that philanthropy has health benefits, including boosting the immune system and releasing endorphins that improve your mood.
 So, give ‘til it feels good!